The Intent Audit

 The five questions

-Pick any agent-shipped PR from the last month.
+Pick one agent-shipped PR from the last month.
 Ask these, in order.
 Score it honestly.
+Nothing to install, nothing to share — you can run this on one PR before your coffee cools.

-1. What call did this PR quietly make?
+1. 1.
+What local call did this PR make?

-3. What standing decision should have governed this PR — and did the agent have it?
+2. 2.
+What standing decision applied — and did the agent have it?

 How to score